 For years, we’ve stood up for a healthy climate in Canada by opposing new fossil fuel infrastructure.
 But parallel to this fight is to create a vision for the communities we want to live in.
 Adopting local climate solutions – cycling networks, renewable energy, public transit and local food production, building retrofits – is crucial to building climate-friendly communities.

-Canadian communities are already well on their way, but we need meaningful action from provincial and federal governments.
+Communities in Canada are already well on their way, but we need meaningful action from provincial and federal governments.
 Our educational report, Zero Carbon or Bust, contains a roadmap for the strong regulations we need to move forward.

 Your much appreciated donation keeps this work going!